Revolutionary-Games/Thrive/doc/setup_instructions.md

 You can find information about how to translate the game on the [Working with translation page](working_with_translations.md).

+### Errors with running the translation extraction (`Failed to find translation tool 'msgmerge'`)

+These errors are related to the gettext tools, which must be installed and added to system PATH.
+So if you get this error double check that you have installed latest gettext version (some Windows sources for these tools have really old versions) and added the folder to PATH.
+After installing you need to restart the terminal / command prompt you are using to run the translation extraction as it will still be using the old PATH value.
+The easiest solution to that is to restart the terminal / command prompt so that it loads the new PATH.

 ### All files are marked as changed